me11st/-projects-zk2-/projects/stealth-grants.md

 - **Popularity Bias:** Early visibility or influencer support can cause a runaway effect—popular projects receive more funding not because they’re better, but because they’re louder.
 This undermines the goal of funding true public goods.
 - **Sybil Attacks:** Platforms without strong identity guarantees are prone to fake accounts, skewing the “number of contributors” metric to drain matching pools.
 - **Zero Privacy:** Contributions are publicly visible, discouraging donations from individuals who value anonymity or fear backlash.

+- **CensorShip Resistance :** : If you belong to country , we can prevent them from participating , using Self ZK-Passport

 These limitations make quadratic funding less effective and inclusive, especially in sensitive ecosystems.